tako-suzuki/Data-Science-Projects/README.md

 This repository presents a few of my work involves building machine learning model with statistcal methods such as logistic regression, using natural language process method to analyze text, and web scraping to understand market conditions.

 ## Prisme LinkedIn Web Scraping
-This was an intern project with Prisme, Inc. My main responsbility was to write Python codes to web scrape LinkedIn job posting information such as title, location, description, company name, posted at, etc. With the available data, I use natural language process (e.g. Bag of words) to analyze the existing job market particularly for "Data Analyst/Scientist" and directly report to the CEO of the company.
+This was an intern project with Prisme, Inc. My main responsibility was to write Python codes to web scrape LinkedIn job posting information such as title, location, description, company name, posted at, etc. With the available data, I use natural language process (e.g. Bag of words) to analyze the existing job market particularly for "Data Analyst/Scientist" and directly report to the CEO of the company.

 ## Bank Marketing Campaign Analysis
 This individual project showcases my well-rounded understanding of a predictive model project.
 From assessing the quality of the data using visualization to applying various statistical models to predict bank churn, Python was used to perform all of these steps.
 With the data being imbalanced, manipulation of data was necessary to achieve our goal.